 Julia Veenstra is a Canadian artist whose work is found in collections around the world.
 Julia has lived in four different countries, and brings the influences of each to her impressionistic representational, and lively style.
 Her work reflects the joy she sees in her surroundings, and so her medium of choice is acrylic as she enjoys the immediacy and the bright colours.

 In the past few years, Julia’s work has highlighted here native Canada’s vivid landscapes, leading to nationwide recognition and a feature as the cover on the Royal Winter Fair.
-Most days you can find Julia in her studio at 167 James Street North in Hamilton, Ontario – at the heart of the James St N art district.
+Most days you can find Julia in her studio, a converted garage, at her home on Beach Boulevard in Hamilton.

 There is a moment in time that when remembered gives comfort or reassurance.
 A smell can transport one back into a deep memory and stir up emotions of all kinds.

 I am attracted to those moments that create comfort, those scents that cause a rush of deep memories.
 As a child (a creative one) who was raised by a single mom on welfare, there were so many dreams of home and a longing for security.
 On walks through other neighbourhoods I would be dreaming of the whole families that must live inside.
 These walks are some of my first memories of observing the world around me.
 Over time, this defined the moments that held rich and satisfying experiences real or imagined.